kiba/Writings/fac/chp16_festive_whittle.md

-# Chapter Sixteen: A Day in the Life of Whittle
+# Chapter Sixteen: Whittle's Detour

 Frank Whittle looked upward at the shattered moon from the roof of his home, a reminder that he wasn't on Earth anymore.
 Cool breeze of air continuously flowed over his body on the recliner.
 He thought about the latest test.
 Engine revision 112 exploded right at the end of a workday.
 Instead of working out the root cause, his workmates decided to go home.
 However, Frank Whittle couldn't stop thinking about work, even when he was supposed to be relaxing.